patooz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tr -d Cc - a script that removes all letters c and C from input. rev - a script that reverse its input. cat /etc/passwd | cut -d: -f1,6 | sort - a script that displays all users and their home directories, sorted by users.
+100-empty_casks - a command that finds all empty files and directories in the current directory and all sub-directories.